General Dynamics is a major aerospace and defense company that offers a broad portfolio of products and services in business aviation;

 General Dynamics' portfolio of vehicle platforms in the U.S. military vehicles business consists of wheeled combat vehicles and main battle tanks for the U.S. military, including the Stryker wheeled combat vehicle and the M1 Abrams main battle tank.
 These vehicles are fundamental to the military's warfighting capabilities and offer continuing opportunities for upgrades and modernization to meet evolving requirements.

-The Stryker has proven itself as a versatile combat vehicle, supporting numerous missions over the past 10 years.
+The Stryker has proven itself as a versatile combat vehicle, supporting numerous missions for more than 10 years.
 To meet evolving customer requirements, the group developed a double-V-hulled Stryker to further enhance soldier protection from improvised explosive devices (IEDs).
-Over the last two years, nearly 750 double-V-hulled vehicles have been delivered to the U.S. Army.
-In 2012, the group secured contracts to perform hull exchanges to convert previously delivered Stryker vehicles to the double-V-hull configuration.
+The Army is planning to convert all nine of its Stryker Brigade Combat Teams to the double-V-hulled configuration.

 Beyond these long-term platform programs, General Dynamics has opportunities associated with the refurbishment of battle-damaged vehicles and the replacement of equipment that has reached the end of its service life.
 As the sole provider of Abrams tanks and Stryker vehicles, Combat Systems is the primary contractor for the maintenance, repair and reset of these vehicles.
 The group's portfolio of tactical vehicles is at the forefront of blast- and ballistic- protected technologies, designed to protect vehicle occupants from landmines, hostile fire and IEDs.
-The company has delivered more than 4,500 RG-31 and Cougar vehicles to the U.S. military under the Mine-Resistant, Ambush Protected (MRAP) vehicle program.
+The company delivered approximately 5,600 RG-31 and Cougar vehicles to the U.S. military under the Mine-Resistant, Ambush Protected (MRAP) vehicle program.
 This large installed base has led to subsequent modernization programs, as well as support and sustainment services.
+For example, General Dynamics is under contract with the Marine Corps to reset Cougar vehicles.
+In addition, with the expertise gained from General Dynamics' engineering and production programs across its product portfolio, the company is well-qualified to participate in future combat vehicle development programs.

 In addition to the Abrams and Stryker modernization efforts, General Dynamics has a contract for the design and development phase of the Army's next-generation infantry fighting vehicle, the Ground Combat Vehicle (GCV).
 The group is also positioning itself for the upcoming competitions for new contracts for the Amphibious Combat Vehicle (ACV), the cornerstone of the U.S. Marine Corps' future amphibious-assault requirements, and the Army's Armored Multi-Purpose Vehicle (AMPV) program, a replacement for the M113 family of vehicles.

-The company's munitions portfolio covers the full breadth of naval, air and ground forces applications across all calibers and weapon platforms for the U.S. Government and its allies.
-The group holds leading munitions supply positions for products such as large caliber tank ammunition, medium caliber ammunition, mortar and artillery projectiles, tactical missile aerostructures and high-performance warheads, military propellants and conventional bombs and bomb cases.
+The company's munitions portfolio covers the full breadth of naval, air and ground forces applications across all calibers and weapons platforms for the U.S. Government and its allies.
+The group maintains a market-leading position in the supply of Hydra-70 rockets, large-caliber tank ammunition, medium-caliber ammunition, mortar and artillery projectiles, tactical missile aerostructures and high-performance warheads, military propellants, and conventional bombs and bomb cases.

-The company's Marine Systems group designs, builds and supports submarines and surface ships.
+General Dynamics' Marine Systems group designs, builds and supports submarines and surface ships for the U.S. Navy and Jones Act ships for commercial customers.

 General Dynamics is one of two primary shipbuilders for the U.S. Navy, the other being Huntington Ingalls (formerly Northrop Grumman Shipbuilding).